pathwaycom/llm-app/templates/slides_ai_search/README.md

     * Note that, UI is configured to make use of two extracted fields `category` and `language`, these need to be kept for the UI to work.
 However, the app can still be used without the UI with different schemas or no parsed schema.
 2. **Embedding**:
     * Parsed slide content is embedded with the OpenAI's `text-embedding-3-small` embedder.
-    * The embeddings are then stored in Pathway's vector store using the `SlidesVectorStoreServer`.
+    * The embeddings are then stored in Pathway Live Data Framework's vector store using the `SlidesVectorStoreServer`.
 3. **Metadata Handling**:
     * Images and files are dumped into local directories (`storage/pw_dump_images` and `storage/pw_dump_files`).
     * Each slide gets a unique ID.
 This helps with opening files and images from the UI.